-§3-161-19 Evidence. (a) The admissibility of evidence at the hearing shall not be governed by the laws of evidence and all relevant oral or documentary evidence shall be admitted if it is the sort of evidence on which reasonable persons are accustomed to rely in the conduct of serious affairs.
+- §3-161-19 Evidence. (a) The admissibility of evidence at the hearing shall not be governed by the [laws] rules of evidence and all relevant oral or documentary evidence shall be admitted if it is the sort of evidence on which reasonable persons are accustomed to rely in the conduct of serious affairs.
 Irrelevant, immaterial, or unduly repetitious material shall not be admitted into evidence.
-The commission or hearings officer shall give effect to the privileges recognized at law.

-- (b) Documentary evidence may be received in the form of copies, provided that, upon request, all other parties to the proceeding shall be given an opportunity to compare the copy with the original.
+The commission or hearings officer shall give effect to the privileges recognized at law. - (b) Documentary evidence may be received in the form of copies, provided that, upon request, all other parties to the proceeding shall be given an opportunity to compare the copy with the original.
 If the original is not available, a copy may still be admissible but the nonavailability of the original and the reasons therefor shall be considered by the commission or hearings officer when considering the weight of the documentary evidence. - (c) The commission or hearings officer may take notice of judicially recognizable facts and of generally recognized technical or scientific facts.
 The parties, whenever possible, shall be notified before the hearing of the material to be so noticed and shall be afforded an opportunity at the hearing to contest the facts so noticed. - (d) Except as otherwise provided by law, the burden of proof, including the burden of producing the evidence and the burden of persuasion, shall be upon the party initiating the proceeding.
 Proof of a matter shall be by a preponderance of the evidence.
-[Eff MAY 292010 ] (Auth: HRS §§91-2, 11-193) (Imp: HRS §§91-2, 91-3, 91-8, 91-9, 92-16, 11-193, 11-216, 11-225, 11-228, 11-229) - §3-161-20 Decision; generally. (a) Unless otherwise provided, every decision and order issued by the commission shall be in writing or stated in the record.
-Where the case has been contested and the decision is adverse to any party, the decision shall be accompanied by separate findings of fact and conclusions of law.

-- (b) The commission shall cause a certified copy of the decision and order together with the findings of fact and conclusions of law to be transmitted by hand or by certified or registered mail, return receipt requested, to each party within a reasonable time. - (c) In a contested case where notice of the hearing has been served by publication and the party so served has failed to appear at the hearing, service of the commission's decision is complete upon transmission by registered or certified mail, return receipt requested, to the party at the party's last known address.
-[Eff MAY 2 9 2010 ] (Auth: HRS §§91-2, 11-193) (Imp: HRS §§91-2, 91-3, 91-8, 91-9, 92-16, 11-193, 11-216, 11-225, 11-228, 11-229) - §3-161-21 Motion for reconsideration.
+[Eff 5/29/10; am and comp] (Auth: HRS §§91-2, 11-314(8)) (Imp: HRS §§91-2, 91-3, 91-8, 91-9, 92-16, 11-314(7), 11-407, 11-408, 11-409, 11-410)

+- §3-161-20 Decision; generally. (a) Unless otherwise provided, every decision and order issued by the commission shall be in writing or stated in the record.
+Where the case has been contested and the decision is adverse to any party, the decision shall be accompanied by separate findings of fact and conclusions of law. - (b) The commission shall cause a certified copy of the decision and order together with the findings of fact and conclusions of law to be transmitted by hand or by certified or registered mail, return receipt requested, to each party within a reasonable time. - §3-161-21 Motion for reconsideration.
 Any party, within ten days after receipt of any final order may move the commission to reconsider the commission's final order or decision.
 The motion shall be filed with the commission and shall state specifically what points of law or fact the commission has overlooked or misunderstood together with brief arguments on the points raised.
 No answer or reply to the motion shall be considered unless requested by the commission.
 Oral argument on the motion shall be with the discretion of the commission.
-Only one motion for reconsideration may be filed by each party and the filing of the motion shall not operate as a stay of the commission's final order or decision.
-[Eff MAY 2 9 2010 ] (Auth: HRS §§91-2, 11-193) (Imp: HRS §§91-2, 91-3, 91-8, 91-9, 92-16, 11-193, 11-216, 11-225, 11-228, 11-229)
+Only one motion for

-- §3-161-22 Judicial review of contested cases. (a) Any party aggrieved by a final decision or order of the commission in a contested case or by a preliminary ruling or order of the commission of such a nature that deferral of review pending the entry of a subsequent final order would deprive that party of adequate relief is entitled to judicial review in conformance with section 91-14, Hawaii Revised Statutes. - (b) Any party requesting judicial review in writing, shall serve a copy of the request upon the commission and all other parties to the proceeding in accordance with the Hawaii rules of civil procedure.
-[Eff MAY 292010 ] (Auth: HRS §§91-2, 11-193) (Imp: HRS §§91-2, 91-3, 91-8, 91-9, 91-14, 92-16, 11-193, 11-216, 11-225, 11-228, 11-229) - §3-161-23 Ex parte communications. (a) In any contested case, declaratory relief, or adoption, modification of rules proceedings before the commission: - (1) No party or person, either in private or public life, shall communicate privately on the merits of the case with the commission, the commission's staff, or with the hearings officer designated to hear and decide the matter unless specifically provided for by law; and - (2) No member of the commission's staff or any other government agency who participates in the hearing as a witness or counsel shall privately communicate on the merits of the case with the commission or with the hearings officer designated to hear and decide the matter, unless specifically provided for by law.
+§3-161-22 Judicial review of contested cases.

+(a) Any party aggrieved by a final decision or order of the commission in a contested case or by a preliminary ruling or order of the commission of such a nature that deferral of review pending the entry of a subsequent final order would deprive that party of adequate relief is entitled to judicial review in conformance with section 91-14, Hawaii Revised

+Statutes.

+- §3-161-23 Ex parte communications. (a) In any contested case, declaratory relief, or adoption, modification of rules proceedings before the commission: - (1) No party or person, either in private or public life, shall communicate privately on the merits of the case with the commission,